Flora & her husband, Jeff Cohen

 The Accidental Inn Keeper

-Anyone who spends even fifteen minutes with Flora Tonthat in the middle of a busy workday at Northey Street House Bed & Breakfast will see she is energetic, friendly, and very good at what she does.
+Anyone who spends even fifteen minutes with Flora Tonthat in the middle of a busy workday at Northey Street House Bed & Breakfast will see that this inn keeper is energetic, friendly, and very good at what she does.
 The young woman balances cooking a healthy breakfast with answering phones and greeting guests with no trace of ruffled feather or exhausted sigh.
-True, it’s only 8:30 on a Saturday morning, but for Flora, this is one of the busiest parts of the day.
-Rising early, she starts at 6:00 or 6:30 to serve her guests breakfast at 8:00a.m. during the peak~season, and 8:30 a.m. during the off-season.
+True, it’s only 8:30 on a Saturday morning, but for Flora the inn keeper, this is one of the busiest parts of the day.
+Rising early, she starts at 6:00 or 6:30 to serve her guests breakfast at 8:00a.m. during the peak season, and 8:30 a.m. during the off-season.

 Entry and Overview of Home

 This particular Saturday is rainy, but cozy and warm inside the elegant bed and breakfast.
 Flora and her husband, Jeff Cohen, greet me at the door, and when I seat myself in the foyer, they wait while I don the comfy slippers provided for each guest.
 On our way upstairs for breakfast, Flora lets me peek into two of the B&B’s rooms—the Woodbury Room and the Captain’s Quarters.
 Both are named for Captain lsaiah Woodbury, the sea captain who lived in the house with his wife, Sarah, the daughter of the original owner, Nathaniel Appleton, Jr., a notable Salem cabinetmaker for whom the house was built in 1809.
 Both rooms are charming and elegantly furnished.
 Each of Flora’s rooms has a private bath—a feature not shared by all bed and breakfast accommodations.